 The existence of freshwater and saltwater versions of the waugal (or wakarl) were brought to our attention by Ken Colbung (1991 personal communication) when he described the mythological track of the saltwater waugal from Two Rocks near Yanchep in the north to Cape Leeuwin in the south.
 When we asked him whether the saltwater waugal was a different type of waugal to the freshwater one, he said that

-This would agree with the translation provided by the Nyungar Elder and linguist Cliff Humphries (1998: 185 in Thieberger 2004:38) of the term maardjet as “sea serpent.”
+This would agree with the translation provided by the Nyungar Elder and linguist Cliff Humphries and recorded by Tim McCabe (1998: 185 in Thieberger 2004:38) of the term maardjet as “sea serpent.”
 It would seem that maadjit (or maardjet) with its saltwater and freshwater manifestations probably had a much deeper esoteric mythological meaning than its reference simply to shark.

 Maadjit-teeyl – sacred shark stone

 In Nyungar culture sharks were and still are held in awe and attributed great spiritual significance.
 Some traditional boylya gadak (shamans) were believed to possess ‘the magic stone of the shark’ known as maadjit-teeyl.
 This was a powerful ritual object used by the shaman to influence shark behaviour.
 Grey (1841) writes:

 Maad-jit-teeyl – the magic stone of the shark – these are pieces of crystal supposed to possess supernatural powers; some of them are much more celebrated than others: none but the native sorcerers will touch them.’
 (Grey 1840: 76)